MakanAKaregar/ESA_CAMEO_WGAST/Field campaign in Cameroon/README.md

 Two stations were installed along the Sanaga River:

-CAM7 adjacent to Edea hydropower dam, CAM1 near a planned dam.
+CAM7 adjacent to Edea hydropower dam, CAM1 near a planned dam at Song Mbenguè.

 Six stations covered the coastline: